-Today’s modern consumers are fast-paced, overloaded with information, and short on time.
+Today’s consumers are fast-paced, overloaded with information, and short on time.
 We skim content, interact with chatbots, and gravitate toward convenience and instant gratification.
-In fact, roughly half of an adult’s day in the U.S. is dedicated to content consumption.
-In this new reality, it’s imperative that brands humanize and connect with their audiences in more meaningful ways.
+We spend more than seven hours daily using the internet, including almost 2.5 hours on social media.

 Enter brand storytelling.

 Research from Google and Talk Shoppe found that virtually all consumers agree that “good content” tells a story.
 Brand stories help otherwise faceless organizations build an emotional connection with their audience, leading to higher engagement, loyalty, and sales.

 But what does engaging storytelling in marketing look like?
 To answer that question, we’ve rounded up 10 of the best storytelling campaigns and considered what we could learn from each.

 1. Gucci x The North Face Go Beyond Traditional Influencer Marketing

 Influencers are a great fit for telling a brand story because they’re real people.
 Find the right influencer — one who aligns with your values and audience — and their personality rubs off on you, helping to communicate who you are as a brand.

 Until relatively recently, most influencer marketing has fallen into the category of impossibly good-looking people looking bored in expensive destinations.
 But as consumers become increasingly savvy, we’ve seen a rise in more authentic influencers — people who care passionately about their hobbies, interests, and the content they post.

 Francis Bourgeois is a great example.
 A fanatical trainspotter renowned for his enthusiastic approach and boundless energy, he has amassed 1.6 million followers on Instagram and 2.7 million on TikTok by simply being himself.
 That made him an ideal, if surprising, choice to promote the brand collaboration between Gucci and The North Face.